-For a fully comprehensive guide on CNC machining check out of CNC Machining Guide.
+For a fully comprehensive guide on CNC machining, check out of CNC Machining Guide.

-Choosing the right metal for CNC Machining involves analysing various factors.
+Choosing the suitable metal for CNC Machining involves analysing various factors.
 Depending on the part or product being CNC machined, the metal you choose and its properties will play a vital role in the success of the final part.
-For example, the metal may need to be resistant to extreme temperatures, or be resistant to bending or breaking under pressure.
+For example, the metal may need to be resistant to extreme temperatures or be resistant to bending or breaking under pressure.
 Corrosion resistance, workability, price, weight and cosmetic appearance all factor in when it comes to choosing the right metal.

 Get It Made has written this guide to assist in choosing the best metal for your CNC machining project.
 This guide will cover:

 Can a CNC Machine Cut Metal?

 CNC machines can indeed cut metal and are widely used due to their high precision and accuracy.
 Depending on the material in question and its strength and hardness, CNC machining will yield different results and finishes.